Program Approval Procedure

 If a student withdraws from the program before the end of the semester abroad and is unable to complete enough work to earn final grades in the classes taken abroad, no credit will be granted for the semester abroad.

 If the withdrawal is due to unanticipated extenuating circumstances, it may be possible for the student to earn grades for classes begun abroad through alternative forms of assessment.
-With the approval of the host institution abroad and/or the program sponsor, and relevant WU faculty, and the Overseas Programs advisor, the student may be permitted to take proctored exams at WU and/or submit assignments to the program abroad upon return to the U.S.
+With the approval of the host institution abroad and/or the program sponsor, and the relevant WashU faculty, and the Overseas Programs advisor, the student may be permitted to take proctored exams at WashU and/or submit assignments to the program abroad upon return to the U.S.

 Options cannot be guaranteed | It is important that a student considering withdrawal first consults both the Overseas Programs advisor and the international office staff of his or her program abroad to fully understand the academic consequences of withdrawing.